kubernetes-sigs/kube-scheduler-simulator/simulator/docs/record-and-replay-cluster-changes.md

 2. Start the recorder by `sched-recorder --path /path/to/file-to-store-recorded-changes`.

 > [!NOTE]
-> You can add `--timeout` option to set the timeout for the recorder.
+> You can add `--duration` option to set the duration for the recorder to run.
 The value is in seconds.
 If not set, the recorder will run until it's stopped.
 > You can add `--kubeconfig` option to set the kubeconfig file to use.
 If not set, the recorder will use the default kubeconfig file (~/.kube/config).

 > [!WARNING]